 Following the enactment of the German Risk Reduction Act and the embedding of corresponding duties in the German Banking Act, is also now necessary for non-significant institutions to identify their own risk taker functions as well.
 Within the LBBW consolidated group, this applies to those subsidiaries that are themselves institutions: MMV Bank GmbH, SüdLeasing GmbH, SüdFactoring GmbH and ALVG Anlagenvermietung GmbH.
-On the basis of Sections 1 (21) and 25a (5b) KWG (MMV Bank GmbH only), such a selection was made for the first time for the 2021 financial year.
+Such a selection was made on the basis of Sections 1 (21) and 25a (5b) KWG (MMV Bank GmbH only).